What is Ohm’s Law? Explained with Examples

 I = V ÷ R

-So, the current flowing through the circuit is 2 amperes.
+The current flowing through the circuit is 2 Amps.

 Example 2: Finding Resistance